Manly West

 Manly West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
-Major projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (scheduled for completion in June 2023), Rivermakers Precinct (expected to start construction in late 2024), and Manly Road Residences (planned for completion by December 2025).
-The following list details those projects likely to be most relevant.
+AreaSearch has identified 15 projects likely impacting the area.
+Key projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (2018), Rivermakers Precinct (started 2019), and Manly Road Residences (scheduled for completion in 2023).
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.